 Your doctor also might recommend you take some simple steps to help keep your heart healthy:

-And they will probably suggest that you make other changes to lower your odds of heart disease, as well as conditions like diabetes and lung disease that can contribute to AFib:
+They'll probably suggest that you make other changes to lower your odds of heart disease, as well as conditions like diabetes and lung disease that can contribute to AFib:

 - Quit smoking